-- 6.1 PGRs are required to attend and engage with their research degree as per the Attendance, Engagement and Absence Policy. - 6.2 With the approval of the relevant PGR Committee, Schools may set out additional expectations regarding on-campus attendance and engagement, which may vary by discipline.
-Where Schools opt to impose additional expectations, these should be clearly stated in the School's PGR handbook or equivalent resource.
+6.1 PGRs are required to engage with their research degree as per the Attendance, Engagement and Absence Policy.

+6.2 With the approval of the relevant Faculty PGRC, Faculties/Schools may set out additional expectations regarding on-campus attendance and engagement, which may vary by discipline.
+Where Faculties/Schools opt to impose additional expectations, these should be clearly stated in the Faculty's/School's PGR handbook or equivalent resource.